qninhdt/cassandra-demo/README.md

-# Compare the performance of Cassandra and MongoDB
+# Compare the performance of Cassandra, MongoDB and MySQL

 ## Data schema